code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/regional-partner/playbook/teacher-recruitment.md

 ### What does the application process look like and how is my organization involved?
 Refer to the [Teacher Application Process Document](https://docs.google.com/document/d/1BhWbgYYxDcKnCYTGOQaT1YD_KKjVWE7F1tI6wWDHKa4/edit#) for everything you need to know about the Code.org teacher application process.

+You can also reference the [Application Spreadsheet Guide](https://docs.google.com/document/d/1Y_bRru2qWNMW5A1tS4uXs_YU0Sq70p3O725aJiSMrIY/edit#) for information on how to use the application spreadsheet tool.

 ### Application Links
 - Computer Science Discoveries - [Apply here!](https://code.org/educate/professional-learning/cs-discoveries)
 - Computer Science Principles - [Apply here!](https://code.org/educate/professional-learning/cs-principles)